Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/flask_micro_framework.md

  * Debugger pin code: nnn-nnn-nnn
 ```

-And when accessing you app through the url specified <http://localhost:5000/> it will continue to output the access information:
+And when making a request to you app through the url specified <http://localhost:5000/> it will continue to output the access information:

 ```
 127.0.0.1 - - [23/Jul/2017 19:02:15] "GET / HTTP/1.1" 200 -